-6. Maintenance buffers shall be established between woodlands and private property where possible.
-This land will provide a Photo 18 - Oak tree regeneration, Credit: NF Nature Club maintained interface between properties and allow for needed maintenance operations to be performed by the City without causing harm to woodlands and following the City's park standards.
+Maintenance buffers shall be established between woodlands and private property where possible.
+This land will provide a maintained interface between properties and allow for needed maintenance operations (eg: hazard tree removal, fence repairs, etc...) without causing harm to woodlands.
 The buffer shall have a minimum width of 3.0m (10').
 Maintenance buffers shall not be established within ecological buffers unless it can be demonstrated compatible.